Create agent flows

 -

-Select the Book a Real Estate Showing topic.
+Select the Book Showing topic.

 -

-Select the the + icon below the What date and time do you want to see the property? node, select Add a tool, then select the Create Booking Request flow.
+Select the the + icon above the End all topics node at the bottom, select Add a tool, then select the Create Booking Request agent flow.

 -